flyingace/generate-react-component/README.md

 npm link
 ```

-Once you've run this step you should be able to use the generator.
+After `npm link` has run close the terminal window you're in and open a new one and then you should be able to use the generator.
 The generator expects that your project will have the following structure:

 ```
 root